 Innoventions (3/10) – Since Sum of All Thrills closed last year, there is virtually nothing left in Innoventions.
 Literally the only attraction that remains on either side is Colortopia and that’s only there because of a contractual requirement with the sponsor.
 Expect Innoventions to close permanently in 2018, with this space being replaced by an open air garden/park area inspired by the Gardens of Imagination at Shanghai Disneyland.

 O Canada (7/10) – Given the number of World Showcase films, it’s unlikely you’ll see them all.
 This Circle-Vision 360 one with Martin Short is the most entertaining, but it’s also the least moving and educational.
 If you have kids who bore easily, this is probably the best option for you.

 The Circle of Life (5.5/10) – Timon, Pumbaa, and Simba star in a film about the importance of the environment.
 There’s nothing necessarily wrong with this film, it’s just very mundane as far as theme park attractions go and probably isn’t worth doing unless your kids are big Lion King fans.

-Unlike the Magic Kingdom, a big part of the Epcot experience is entertainment.
-This is especially true in the World Showcase, where each country has its own act.
+A big part of the Epcot experience is entertainment, especially in World Showcase.
 Some of these acts are well-established and have been around for years.
-Others are more in flux.
-Regardless, unlike the attractions listed above, we still don’t recommend planning around various World Showcase entertainment acts.
+We don’t recommend planning around various World Showcase entertainment acts, because that can be very difficult.
 They are best enjoyed in an atmospheric sense.